feborja/occ_led/readme.md

 ## Features

-- Intuitive interface for LED control
+- Simple and fast code for a single-LED control
-- Support for various LED patterns and effects
+- Works for OOK and CSK via a RGB LED (3-pin)
 - Modular and extensible design

 ## Getting Started